RenatevanKempen/DataScience/Vision AI/README.md

 ## Facial Recognition
 Computer Vision nowadays is mainly used for facial recognition.
 Think about the tags propositions you see in social media or the passport controle at the e-gates of an airport.
 Facial recognition compares the analyzed data with a certain database, same as for fingerprints.
 The success of facial recognition depends on the size of the database and the quality of the image.

+## 3D object recognition
+In computer vision, 3D object recognition involves recognizing and determining 3D information, such as the pose, volume, or shape, of user-chosen 3D objects in a photograph or range scan.
+Typically, an example of the object to be recognized is presented to a vision system in a controlled environment, and then for an arbitrary input such as a video stream, the system locates the previously presented object.